 The University is exposed to foreign currency risk from direct and indirect (e.g., pooled funds) investments that are denominated in currencies other than the Canadian dollar.
 Fluctuations caused by changes in the currency rates applied to these investments can result in a positive or negative effect on the fair value of the investments and on the cash flows from these investments.
-To manage foreign currency risk, the University has established a benchmark currency hedging policy for both the LTCAP and EFIP.
-In 2024, the benchmark policy for the LTCAP is to hedge 50% (2023-50%) of the currency exposure of all the asset classes of the Reference Portfolio, with the exception of emerging markets, which are unhedged.
-The benchmark policy for EFIP is to hedge 100% (2023 - 100%) of its non-Canadian currency exposure.
-As at April 30, 2024, the fair value of investments denominated in foreign currencies was \$3.2 billion (2023 - \$3.0 billion), of which \$2.0 billion (2023 - \$1.9 billion) was hedged.
+To manage foreign currency risk, the University has established a benchmark currency hedging policy for both the LTCAP and EFIP .
+In 2025, the benchmark policy for the LTCAP is to hedge 50% (2024 - 50%) of the currency exposure of all the asset classes of the Reference Portfolio, with the exception of emerging markets, which are unhedged.
+The benchmark policy for EFIP is to hedge 100% (2024 - 100%) of its non-Canadian currency exposure.
+As at April 30, 2025, the fair value of investments denominated in foreign currencies is \$3.5 billion (2024 - \$3.2 billion), of which \$2.2 billion (2024 - \$2.0 billion) has been hedged.